“USB flash drive detected but not accessible”

 If your device is detected by your computer, but it does not appear in File Explorer, then you cannot access any data within it.
 For such situation, the solutions below are worth your trying.

-Generally, you can solve this issue by creating a new partition in Disk Management, but sometimes you might meet New Simple Volume greyed out error.
-But no need to worry, since you can also turn to AOMEI Partition Assistant.
+Generally, you can solve this issue by creating a new partition in Disk Management.
+If you meet New Simple Volume greyed out error, turn to AOMEI Partition Assistant Standard.

 Step 3.
-Back to the interface, click Apply to commit the pending operation.
+Back to the interface, click "Apply" to commit the pending operation.

 This method works for the USB drive even not showing up in Disk Management.
 Below is how to update the device driver.

-3. Right-click on the disk and select "Update Driver Software" from context menu.
+Step 3.
+Right click on the disk and select "Update Driver Software" from context menu.

 Wrap things up